-The Syphon Canyon Dam EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of Syphon Canyon Dam.
-The Water Operations Manager is responsible for the day to day operation of the reservoir and the dam surveillance and monitoring program.
+The Rattlesnake Canyon Dam EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of Rattlesnake Canyon Dam.
+The Water Operations Manager is responsible for the day-to-day operation of the reservoir and the dam surveillance and monitoring program.
 Operations are supported by IRWD maintenance activities.
-The reservoir is filled at the beginning of the high demand season, operated through the season, then drawn down for the low demand months.
-IRWD maintains a surveillance and inspection program for the Syphon Canyon Dam.
+IRWD maintains a surveillance and inspection program for the Rattlesnake Canyon Dam.
 Monitoring and surveillance data is reviewed by an independent consultant and annual reports are prepared and maintained on file with IRWD.
 Schematic drawings of the dam which show the surveillance and monitoring instrumentation are included as Figures 7-1 and 7-2.